 How correlation quietly kills a portfolio

-When one bucket falls and another holds, the whole survives.
-That resilience — not raw return — is what lets a treasury withstand a banking scare, a currency crisis, or a jurisdictional freeze, because no single event reaches all of it at once.
+When one bucket falls and another holds, less of the whole goes down with it.
+That resilience — not raw return — is what can help a treasury absorb a banking scare, a currency crisis, or a jurisdictional freeze, because a single event is less likely to reach all of it at once.
+It is a reduction in the odds of total loss, not a guarantee against loss: in a broad enough shock, correlations converge and several buckets fall together.

 The five-bucket architecture

 Bucket 1 — Hard scarcity (Bitcoin + gold).
-Mathematically scarce assets independent of any government: Bitcoin’s supply is capped at 21 million; gold can’t be printed.
-When fiat is under stress they can hold purchasing power.
-A common framing allocates 30–40% here if you genuinely expect systemic risk — and the point is to own these via your own keys or physical possession, not as a bank’s IOU.
+Scarce assets independent of any government: Bitcoin’s protocol caps total supply at 21 million coins, and gold can’t be printed.
+When fiat is under stress they can hold purchasing power — they are not obliged to, and Bitcoin in particular has fallen hard in several risk-off episodes.
+A 30–40% weight here is sometimes floated by people who expect systemic stress; we could not source it to any published research, and at that size it is an aggressive, high-variance position rather than a conservative one.
+The part that is genuinely non-negotiable is the custody: own these via your own keys or physical possession, not as a bank’s IOU.

 Bucket 2 — Operational liquidity (cash + stablecoins).
 Runway for friction events: tax bills, legal fees, a sudden move, a real opportunity.
 Roughly six months of expenses in cash spread across multiple banks in different jurisdictions, plus self-custodied stablecoins for fast transfers.
 Often 10–20% of the total.